 Shape: The Agogia olive is spherical and asymmetric, with the absence of nipple.

-Skin color: the Dolce olive variety, matures with violet black.
+Skin color: the Dolce olive variety, matures with violet.

 It has abundant and small lenticels.